Gingered Cranberry Fig Chutney

 The list of ingredients may seem a bit lengthy, but don’t let that intimidate you.
 This Gingered Cranberry Fig Chutney needs to be part of your next holiday buffet spread.
+It’s a tried and true family favorite at my house.

 Even the name sounds better, right?
 Chutney.
 Not cranberry sauce.
 Cranberry chutney.
 Full of flavor and texture.
 Sour and sweet.